Ready-Made Resolutions for the New Year

 Quit making the same New Year's resolutions that you never keep.
 Try one of these simple ideas.

 Buy a notebook, journal or diary.
-Then set a reminder on your phone, computer or watch to write something in that book on a regular basis.
+Then set a reminder on your phone, computer or watch to write something in that book regularly.
 I suggest jotting down something good that happened during the day, and something you'd like to improve.

 Make a "rememberlutions" jar or box to hold reminders of your achievements.
 A column on BuzzFeed suggested it, as a way to remember good things that happened, instead of making specific resolutions.

 Start with a jar or box.
 Decorate it if you'd like.
 Then, "Over the course of the year, whenever anything happens that makes you proud, write it down and put it in the jar."
 It's remarkably simple and the notes you write are entirely up to you.

 Celebrate big accomplishments, small successes, surprises and things that make you smile.
 As the year goes on, the accomplishments build up.
 Instead of feeling regret for failed resolutions, you feel happy from the things that are going right.